 Amenities include two docks with a capacity of a draft of 8 feet for boaters.
-There are picnic table, fire pit, camp area, and boat house to welcome members & guests.
+There are picnic tables, a fire pit, camping area, and boathouse to welcome members & guests.
 Onsite there are several kilometres of walking trails one which takes you to the point on Porphyry Island.
 The walking trail bisects Porphyry Island Provincial Park Nature Reserve.

 At the point, two dwellings, a light tower, fog alarm building and camping areas are located.
 Docks are 40ft and 20ft.
 The lighthouse when built in 1873 was the second lighthouse constructed on Lake Superior.
 In the 1960’s further work was done to include a 25m steel town and a second dwelling was also added at that time. in 1989 the lighthouse went into automatic mode, dispensing of 106 years of lighthouse keeping.
 The visitors in the summer months will be greeted by CLLS staff who will be more than pleased to show you around.
 The site is currently leased from the Department of Fisheries & Oceans and CLLS welcome you.
 Memberships are available and donations are encouraged.